 A laptop is your most valuable work tool.
-So you need something durable, secure, and powerful enough to last through even the longest of days, however, given the variety of choices available on today’s market.
-So it can be hard knowing which is the best laptop for business travel.
+So you need the Best Laptop For Business Travel enough to last through even the longest of days, however, given the variety of choices available in today’s market.
+So it can be hard to know which is the best laptop for business travel.

 The world had finally caught up when browsing laptops meant for business owners.
 There are now models specifically made just for them: lightweight yet durable metal bodies paired with backlit keyboards that come equipped with some serious processing power, allowing users to get more done, taking less time away.